Automatic nonlinear MPC approximation with closed-loop guarantees: Introduction

 A natural solution to this problem are nonparametric regression tools, such as kernel-based methods~\cite{\kernelcite} or set-membership identification~ \cite{Calliess2014PhD,milanese2004set,Canale2009Lipschitz,Canale2010Lipschitz, Canale2014Nonlinear,boggio2022set}, which both provide error bounds.
 Nonparametric set-membership estimation typically assumes Lipschitz continuity and builds a non-falsified piecewise affine set that contains the ground truth, which is also called Kinky inference~\cite{Calliess2014PhD} or Lipschitz interpolation~\cite{milanese2004set}.
 Applications of such tools to approximate nonlinear MPC schemes are explored in~\cite{Canale2009Lipschitz, Canale2010Lipschitz, Canale2014Nonlinear,boggio2022set}.
 Similarly, in~\cite{Ganguly2023Interpolation}, a known Lipschitz bound is utilized to approximate an MPC with guaranteed error bound~$\error$, using instead a quasi-interpolation approach.
 Kernel-based methods, such as kernel ridge regression (KRR)~\cite{\KRRcite} or Gaussian process (GP) regression~\cite{\GPcite}, enable smooth approximations and error bounds, assuming the ground truth lies in the corresponding RKHS.
-Applications of GPs to approximate linear MPC schemes is explored in~\cite{Binder2019GPs}.
+Applications of GPs to approximate MPC schemes are, \eg explored in~\cite{Binder2019GPs,Rose2023Learning}, where closed-loop guarantees on the approximate MPC are provided using a posteriori sampling, similar to~\cite{Hertneck2018Learning, Nubert2020Robot}.
 These nonparametric estimation methods can in principle achieve any desired approximation accuracy $\error$, however, they are in general not computationally cheap-to-evaluate.
-In particular, the complexity of evaluating kernel-based approximations scales cubicly in the number of samples~\cite[Section~2.3]{Rasmussen2006Gaussian}, making it unsuitable for control applications.
-For kernel-based methods, computationally cheap online evaluation can, \eg be ensured by only considering nearest-neighbor samples for the online evaluation~\cite[Section~4.A]{Liu2020Scalable} or by iteratively dividing the input space and using local GPs~\cite{Lederer2020Realtime}.
-For local GPs, see also~\cite{Nguyen2008Local}.
-The proposed approach also builds on and extends these methodologies.
+In particular, the complexity of evaluating kernel-based approximations scales cubicly in the number of samples~\cite[Section~2.3]{Rasmussen2006Gaussian}, making it challenging to use for control applications.
+For kernel-based methods, computationally cheap online evaluation can, \eg be ensured by only considering nearest-neighbor samples for the online evaluation~\cite[Section~4.A]{Liu2020Scalable} or by iteratively dividing the input space and using local GPs~\cite{Lederer2020Realtime, Nguyen2008Local}.

 Overall, most state-of-the-art methods lack closed-loop guarantees, are limited to linear systems, yield computationally expensive approximate controllers, or require an iterative design process using a posteriori validation of error bounds.